-SavaPage is OSI Certified Open Source Software, licensed under the GNU Affero General Public License (AGPL) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+SavaPage is OSI Certified Open Source Software2, licensed under the GNU Affero General Public License (AG-PL)3 as published by the Free Software Foundation4, either version 3 of the License, or (at your option) any later version.
+All JavaScript code run in SavaPage Web Apps is GNU LibreJS compliant.